This guide to haymaking echoes the motto ‘make hay while the sun shines‘.

 Are you looking for haymaking help?

 Why not post a job?
-Submit your labour requirements in this form to generate an as listing.
+Submit your labour requirements in this form to generate a listing.